zunction/learn-git/README.md

 # learn-git
 An introduction to collaboration using Git and Github.
+This is my humble effort in trying to write an easy to start with and understand Git and GitHub tutorial for my classmates.
+Please feel free to suggest improvements to this tutorial.

 ## Introduction
 This learning journey will help you acquire the skills to collaborate using Git and Github.
 Anyone is welcome to fork it and learn!